How to Check if an Array Contains a Value in Javascript

 And the limitation of the isEqual() function is that the order of properties of the compared objects must be the same.

-Note that the some library provides the function that allows you compare two objects by their property values.
+Note that some library provides a function that allows you to compare two objects by their property values.

 For example, Lodash has a _.isEqual() method that allows you to compare objects if they are equal with a better performance than using the JSON.stringify().